feathersjs/docs/api/hooks.md

 ## Hook objects

 The `hook` object is passed to a hook function and contains information about the service method call.
-Hook objects have __Read-only__ properties that should not be modified and __Writeable__ properties that can be changed for subsequent hooks and - in a `before` hook - the service method call.
+Hook objects have __read only__ properties that should not be modified and __writeable__ properties that can be changed for subsequent hooks.

-- __Read-only:__
+- __Read Only:__
   - `app` - The [app object](./application.md) (used to e.g. retrieve other services)
   - `service` - The service this hook currently runs on
   - `path` - The path (name) of the service